makeopensource/mOS/docs/gdb.md

 ## Debugging the Bootloader

-To debug the instructions in the bootloader, start by running `qemu-gdb-boot`.
+To debug the instructions in the bootloader, start by running `make qemu-gdb-boot`.
 A few things happen when you run this.
 First, we load a few default settings and macros from `gdb_init_real_mode.txt` that allow us to better debug in 16-bit "real" mode.
 Using the `-ex` flag, we pass gdb a few commands.
 We connect to qemu, then set a breakpoint at 0x7c00, which is the address where the bootloader code is located in memory.

-Once you run `qemu-gdb-boot`, gdb will be pointing to the start of 0x7c00, where you can then use gdb instruction commands or the macros provided by `gdb_init_real_mode.txt` to debug the bootloader.
+Once you run `make qemu-gdb-boot`, gdb will be pointing to the start of 0x7c00, where you can then use gdb instruction commands or the macros provided by `gdb_init_real_mode.txt` to debug the bootloader.
 Because the bootloader is written in assembly, you have to use the assembly versions of gdb commands when debugging.
 See